 Steep Rock Bouldering - West: Six unique facets join together here on this bouldering cave detail.
 It takes a tremendous amount of work ahead of time by our designers to ensure that when their work gets manufactured and installed with a fabricated structure, it comes together seamlessly onsite just like it did here.

 Steep Rock Bouldering - West: A perpendicular view to the lower bouldering wall which gives you a clear view of the hardwood details designed-in to carry over from each facet to the next.

 Steep Rock Bouldering - West: The length of this lower bouldering area is impressive even before you consider how much capacity the cave and backside also add for indoor climbers.
 Two hardwood stripe details carry the entire length of the walls and help accentuate the climbing wall features.

 Steep Rock Bouldering - West: It would have been easy to come into this space and pursue the need to maximize the climbing square footage, but that wouldn't have been authentic to the Steep Rock Bouldering brand that Michael Cesari created.
 Instead, together with Vertical Solutions, he created a project that was stunning enough to be put on display in New York City and maintain his devotion to the climbing community simultaneously.

-Steep Rock Bouldering - West: As with the original indoor climbing gym on the Upper East Side of Manhattan, this Columbia University location carries the brand's love for hardwood details throughout the entry, check-in desk, and accent features like storage, benches, and even table tennis.
+Steep Rock Bouldering - West: As with the original indoor climbing gym on the Upper East Side of Manhattan, this Columbia University location carries the brand's love for hardwood details throughout the entry and check-in desk as well as accent features like storage, benches and even table tennis.